How were the transit centers funded?

-Section 5307 funds are allocated annually based on a formula that considers the population and density of the region as well as revenue vehicle miles of fixed-route transit service (RTC RIDE) provided.
+Section 5307 funds are allocated annually, based on a formula that considers the population and density of the region, as well as revenue vehicle miles of the fixed-route transit service (RTC RIDE) provided.
 The federal contribution is 80% with a local “match” of 20% that, combined with the federal portion, equals 100% of the program’s cost.

-RTC receives approximately $4.5 million annually in Section 5307 funds and uses these funds for a variety of capital projects including: replacement vehicles when RTC RIDE buses have reached the end of their useful life (at least 12 years or 500,000 miles); expansion buses when RTC is able to grow the service area of the public transit system, passenger amenities (benches, shelters, ticket vending machines) and bus stop improvements (concrete boarding/alighting pads, accessible wheelchair ramps); building and vehicle maintenance; as well as construction of the new transit centers.
+RTC receives approximately $4.5 million annually in Section 5307 funds, and uses these funds for a variety of capital projects including: replacement vehicles when RTC RIDE buses have reached the end of their useful life (at least 12 years or 500,000 miles), expansion buses when RTC is able to grow the service area of the public transit system, passenger amenities (benches, shelters, ticket vending machines) and bus stop improvements (concrete boarding/alighting pads, accessible wheelchair ramps), building and vehicle maintenance, as well as construction of the existing transit centers.

 - FTA Section 5309

 RTC is also eligible to receive Section 5309 Discretionary Capital Grants for the rehabilitation or replacement of buses and equipment and the construction of bus-related facilities.
 These funds may not be used for operating the transit system and are not guaranteed.
 Obtaining Section 5309 funds require the assistance of Nevada’s Congressional delegation.
 RTC has historically been successful in receiving several million dollars annually in Section 5309 discretionary funding for sound public transportation investments benefiting the citizens of our community.
 These funds have been critical for replacing RTC RIDE buses and RTC ACCESS vans that have reached the end of their useful life, as well as for the construction of our two newest transit centers, Centennial Plaza and 4TH STREET STATION.